Join Brigid Mary Prain, Nature Activist and Artist

 simply being in this ceremony is powerful.

-Nature and those who live harmoniously with PACHAMAMA.
+and those who intrinsically know how to live harmoniously

 "Our culture comes from the forest.

 The forest teaches us how to live,

 and our culture teaches us how to protect the FOREST."

 Little did I know that when I first went to the Amazon in 2013 I had